 choices are to your liking.
 It will also confirm the estimate of the time required.

 If your schedule allows a bit of extra turnaround time, please do.
-This reduces pressure and might give your proofreader an opportunity
+This reduces pressure and might allow your proofreader to give it an extra scan.

 Before beginning, discuss how you would like comments to be returned.
 If the proofreader has a question, should he or she pose